From whale watching to adventure playgroundsโWarrnambool is packed with family fun!

 Take the kids to Warrnambool Art Gallery for a creative adventure!

-Enjoy sunning views for a coastal walk, including a beachfront playground with modern equipment.
+Enjoy stunning views for a coastal walk, including a beachfront playground with modern equipment.

 8. Tower Hill Wildlife Reserve